pagekite/PyPagekite/doc/README.md

 <a                                                              name=req></a>
 ### 1.1.
 Requirements ###

 `Pagekite.py` requires Python 2.x, version 2.2 or later.
+Some front-end relay functionality requires Python 2.6 or better.

 `Pagekite.py` includes a basic web server for serving static content, but is more commonly used to expose other HTTP servers running on localhost (such